 Cash contributions may be in the form of cash, check, money order or cashier’s check.

 - Mail to Oklahoma City Community Foundation, PO Box 1146, Oklahoma City, OK 73101-1146.

 - Deliver to our office at 1000 N. Broadway Ave., Oklahoma City.
 Office hours are Monday-Friday 8:30 a.m.-5 p.m.
 (Directions)

 Major credit cards may be used to make a gift to an existing fund through our secure online giving service.

 Your clients may use any retirement plan assets to establish a charitable fund or to give to an existing endowment.
 Retirement plan assets are subject to both estate tax and income tax.
-By making a charitable gift with these assets now, a potential tax burden on heirs can be reduced.
-In addition, your client can name the Oklahoma City Community Foundation as the beneficiary of their retirement plan assets to establish a charitable fund upon death or to designate the assets to an existing endowment.► Real Estate and Real Estate Subject to a Life Estate
+By designating a portion or all of the proceeds of their retirement assets to charity, a potential tax burden on heirs can be reduced.
+In addition, your client can name the Oklahoma City Community Foundation as the beneficiary of their retirement plan assets to establish a charitable fund upon death or to designate the assets to an existing endowment.

-We accept gifts of individually-owned business assets including closely-held C-corp. and S-corp. stock, partnerships and LLCs.► Oil and Gas Interests and Royalty Interests
+We accept gifts of individually-owned business assets including closely-held C-corp. and S-corp. stock, partnerships and LLCs.

-Using oil and gas working interests or royalty interests to make a charitable gift allows your clients to preserve liquid assets and reduces your taxable estate.► Royalty and Intellectual Property Rights
+Using oil and gas working interests or royalty interests to make a charitable gift allows your clients to preserve liquid assets and reduces your taxable estate.

-We can accept gifts of artwork, cars, jewelry or other household or personal property if the property can be sold for charitable benefit or transferred to another organization for use in its charitable purpose.
+We can accept gifts of artwork, jewelry or other household or personal property if the property can be sold for charitable benefit or transferred to another organization for use in its charitable purpose.

 For more information, see our Gift Acceptance Policy.